| Internet-Draft | Mission Mandate | August 2026 |

 companion profile of the issuance profile MAY add members with

-coordinated short names, and any other extension member MUST use a
+coordinated short names.
+Any other extension member MUST use a

 collision-resistant name.
 A consumer MUST ignore members it does not